It’s hard to be a child in Timor-Leste. New Zealanders are helping to change that.

 3 year old Lisa was traumatised by the Sulawesi disaster.
 UNICEF is helping her recover.

-Every day in NZ, kids are turning up to school with no shoes, no coats and empty bellies.
-How can we ensure that every Kiwi kid gets a fair chance to learn?
+How can we ensure that every Kiwi child gets a fair chance to learn?

 Whether facing disasters, conflict or disease – you’ll be giving the most vulnerable children around the world the chance to survive and thrive.